Poonam00/staff-management-api/README.md

 An opensource api which provides various options to manage office/household help/staff.

 ## Steps to setup project
-Requirement:
+Following are the pre-requisites for setting up this project in you local machine :
-- Maven
+- Build Tool- Maven
-- Eclipse
 - Git Account
 - Jdk 8